francois141/Operating-system/README.md

 * Snake
 * Identity paging
 * Basic ata driver
+* Basic malloc function

 ### Next step

-* Add dynamic memory allocation
+* Improve the bootloader & create a boot data structure to retrieve the informations
+* I am running out of memory so I need to create a two stages kernel
 * Add a virtual file system
-* Improve the bootloader & create a boot data structure to retrieve the informations